Get out of debt with bad credit in 3 steps

 Is it better to pay off debt or save?

 Due to the costs, it typically makes sense to pay off high-interest debt like credit cards first.
 That said, if you don’t have any savings and run into an emergency, you may be forced to accumulate more high-interest debt.
-So if you don’t have an emergency fund of at least three months' worth of expenses, you may want to establish that first.
-You’ll have to weigh the benefits and risks for your situation.
+If you don’t have an emergency fund of at least three months' worth of expenses, you may want to establish that first.

 How to pay off debt in collections